Error distributions for random grid approximations of multidimensional stochastic integrals: General results

-{\em Step 2:} Finite-dimensional stable convergence now follows by standard but notationally complicated Cram\'er-Wold arguments.
+in $C[0, \infty)$, and hence, in particular, in $C[0,T]$. \textit{Step} 2: Finite-dimensional stable convergence now follows by standard but notationally complicated Cram\'er--Wold arguments.
 To lessen complications we here only consider two basic cases, and leave the general argument to the reader.
 Thus, first, let $\psi_i^n(s) = b_i1_{\{0 \leq s \leq t_i\}}H_{1,i}^n(s)$ for $i=1, 2$, with $0<t_1, t_2 \leq T$.
-Equation \eqref{eq:tau1} implies that
+Equation \eqref{eqtau1} implies that

-so that by \eqref{eq:convtowtilde}
+so that by \eqref{eqconvtowtilde},

-Now, using elementary properties of Brownian motion together with Rogers and Williams(2001, Theorem IV 34.1) we have that $\tilde{W}( b_1^2\int_0^{t \wedge t_1}H_{1,1}^2 ds + b_2^2\int_0^{t \wedge t_2}H_{1,2}^2 ds)$ has the same distribution, and the same dependency with any $\F$-measurable variable, as
+Now, using elementary properties of Brownian motion together with Rogers and Williams [(\citeyear{rogerswilliams2001}), Theorem IV 34.1] we have that $\tilde{W}( b_1^2\int_0^{t \wedge t_1}(H_{1,1})^2 \,ds + b_2^2\int_0^{t \wedge t_2}(H_{1,2})^2 \,ds)$ has the same distribution,\vadjust{\goodbreak} and the same dependency with any $\F $-measurable variable, as